deadlyvipers/dojo_rules/introduction.md

-Hi is an introduction to dojo rules
+Hi is an introduction to dojo rules.

+You can learn Javascript, CSS, Html, PHP and more...